instructed-glacier-model/igm-doc/docs/modules/processes/vert_flow.md

 # Module `vert_flow`

-This IGM module computes the vertical component (providing `state.W`) of the velocity from the horizontal components (`state.U` and `state.V`), computed from an emulation of the Blatter-Pattyn model in the module `iceflow`) by integrating the imcompressibility condition layer-wise.
-This module is typically needed prior calling module `particle` for 3D particle trajectory integration, or module `enthalpy` for computing 3D advection-diffusion of the enthalpy.
+This IGM module computes the vertical component of the velocity (`state.W`) from the horizontal components (`state.U` and `state.V`).
+These horizontal components are derived from an emulation of the Blatter-Pattyn model in the `iceflow` module.
+The computation is performed by integrating the incompressibility condition layer-wise.
+This module is typically used before invoking the `particle` module for 3D particle trajectory integration or the `enthalpy` module for computing 3D advection-diffusion of enthalpy.

 **Contributors:** Guillaume Jouvet, Claire-Mathile Stücki